Searching for the perfect waves in Corsica

 Miyabori is a traditional wood carving technique used in Japanese temples and shrines.

-Elizabeth Tinsley, a specialist in Buddhist culture and former fellow at the Metropolitan Museum of Art, is exploring landmarks as well as workshops of Miyabori master carvers to unveil this Japanese hidden treasure which might have inspired Hokusai’s Great Wave.
+Elizabeth Tinsley, a specialist in Buddhist culture and former fellow at the Metropolitan Museum of Art, is exploring landmarks as well as workshops of Miyabori master carvers to unveil this Japanese hidden treasure that might have inspired Hokusai’s Great Wave.

 MOROCCO, A HERITAGE OF WONDERS [52’]